diegomiranda02/automaticVizWithStreamlit/README.md

 ### 4. Loading and Preprocessing Data:

 Next, it is needed to load and preprocess the data that will populate the report.
 Streamlit supports various data formats, including CSV, Excel, and databases.
-In this project the Kaggle Dataset of the Brazilian E-Commerce Olist (link in the Dataset section) was used.
-Some preprocessing was done to the data:
+This project used the Kaggle Dataset of the Brazilian E-Commerce Olist (link in the Dataset section) in CSV format, and the data underwent some preprocessing:

 ```
 # Read the CSV file from Olist Kaggle Dataset